kuangruan/webscreen/README.md

 After you start streaming, you might need to manually make the scene a little changed, to get the screen.
 You can simply click volume button to make it.

 Please notice that the ports in `pair` and `connect` are different.
 See details [here](https://developer.android.com/studio/debug/dev-options#enable)

+## Known Issues
+- UHID Mouse wouldn't work in some redroid images
+- Xvfb wouldn't work in docker and termux
+- termux can't use arm64 pre-built binary